Renting? Five reasons you need tenant insurance.

 Reason #2: Could you replace all your items if damaged?

 It may not seem like you have that many possessions, or consider them expensive belongings, but consider how much it would cost to replace all of them at once out-of-pocket.
 Even replacing just your wardrobe, furniture, electronics, and other valuables adds up to a large bill.
 Taking a home inventory can help you see how it all adds up and help you determine how much coverage you need.
-Click here for a handy home inventory checklist to get your started.
+Download our home inventory checklist.

 Reason #3: Protection for more than just your belongings

 Tenant insurance isn’t just to protect items.
 Perhaps far more costly than replacing your possessions are liability risks.
 As a renter, you are financially responsible for any damage to property and injury to people you may cause.
 If you left your washing machine running and a burst hose caused damage to a neighbour’s property, you would be responsible for the repairs, not your landlord.
 Repair costs and replacements can quickly add up.
 It’s not limited to property; if someone injures themselves in your residence, you’re also responsible.
 Tenant insurance protects you in the event of a liability lawsuit.

 Reason #4: Keep life going if disaster strikes